martinvonz/jj/docs/FAQ.md

 another revision (with `jj new` or `jj edit`, for example), the [change ID] will not change.

-If you expected to see a historical view of your working-copy changes in `jj log`, as a chain in a parent-child relationship, this is not the case.
-Instead, each commit gets amended and the commit ID changes.
+If you expected to see a historical view of your working copy changes in the parent-child relationships between commits you can see in `jj log`, this is simply not what they mean.
+What you can see in `jj log` is that after the working copy commit gets amended (after any edit), the commit ID changes.

-You can see the history of these changes using `jj obslog`.
+You can see the actual history of working copy changes using `jj obslog`.
 This will show the history of the commits that were previously the "working-copy commit", since the last time the change id of the working copy commit changed.
 The obsolete changes will be marked as "hidden".
 They are still accessible with any `jj` command (`jj diff`, for example), but you will need to use the commit id to refer to hidden commits.

-You can also use `jj obslog -r` on revisions that were previously the working-copy revisions.
-Use `jj obslog -p` as an easy way to see a commit's evolution.
+You can also use `jj obslog -r` on revisions that were previously the working-copy revisions (or on any other revisions).
+Use `jj obslog -p` as an easy way to see the evolution of the commit's contents.

 ### Can I prevent Jujutsu from recording my unfinished work?
 I'm not ready to commit it.